cortharlow/timeline/README.md

 ### User Stories

 In our app a user is able to:
-  - login or create an account
+  - Login or create an account

 Once logged in and authenticated:
   - See a Google Map with all the places she's been marked